Enterprise hardware has never been a tougher sell.

 Recent financial reports from the giant companies that once dominated enterprise computing, IBM, Oracle, HP among others, do not make for pretty reading.

 While there is still a demand for mainframe scale hardware in some niches, the overall picture is grim.
-Sales continue to spiral down.
+Enterprise hardware sales continue to spiral down.

-Amazon’s cloud onslaught puts every enterprise hardware company under pressure.
-Make no mistake, Amazon is the brand that matters in this context — the company dominates the market.
+Amazon's cloud computing onslaught puts every enterprise hardware company under pressure.
+Make no mistake, Amazon is the brand that matters in this context — the company dominates the cloud market.

 Amazon is so strong, it leaves little room for these companies to move from shifting kit to selling their own cloud services.
-Its practice of continually ratcheting down prices as it squeezes out greater efficiencies should also sound alarm bells.
+The company's practice of continually ratcheting down prices as it squeezes out ever greater efficiencies should also sound alarm bells.

-There is no upside.
-Servers are a commodity.
+There is no upside for the old school hardware giants.
+Servers are now a commodity.
 If you think the big hardware brands can re-orientate to selling commodity servers based on Intel chips, think again, that market is already dominated by unbranded hardware.
 Many data centre companies build their own servers from scratch.

 Enterprise customers still need software and support services.
 Both still attract respectable margins, but selling big iron?
 Forget it.